VIOLIST

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing, as well as painting and photography, and she finds inspiration everywhere from the Schoodic Peninsula to New York City.
 A social and environmental activist, she believes in the power and responsibility of artists to enrich and care for society, and frequently places her craft at the service of her community.

-Zoe studies viola and composition at San Francisco Conservatory of Music, where her private teachers are Dimitri Murrath and Dr. David Conte.
-Since arriving at SFCM in Fall 2022, she has served three times as principal violist of the SFCM Orchestra.
-Her activities at SFCM include semesterly recitals, often featuring her own compositions, and she frequently participates in recording and sampling sessions led by SFCM majors in Technology and Applied Composition.
-In 2023, she collaborated with Pierre and Miguel Mariaca on an electroacoustic production by Kinetech Arts.
+Yost studies viola and composition at San Francisco Conservatory of Music, where her private teachers are Dimitri Murrath and Dr. David Conte.
+Since arriving at SFCM in Fall 2022, she has served five times as principal violist of the SFCM Orchestra.
+Her activities at SFCM include semesterly recitals, often featuring her own compositions, and she is deeply interested in the creative opportunities with which the new music scene is replete.
+Since starting her undergraduate studies, she has played in 25 premiere performances and, in 2023, collaborated with Pierre and Miguel Mariaca on an electroacoustic production by Kinetech Arts.

+In February 2024, she was the winner of SFCM’s Low Strings Concerto Competition, and previously received awards in the Telegraph Players Chamber Competition, Temple University Music Prep Concerto Competition, Caprio Young Artists Competition, and Grand Prize Virtuoso Bonn and Salzburg Competitions.
+She has performed alongside artists including Stefan Jackiw, the Academy of St. Martin in the Fields, and members of the Telegraph, Esmé, Harlem, and Jasper Quartets.
+She attended Bowdoin International Music Festival 2018-23, where she studied with Carol Rodland, Kirsten Docter, and Dimitri Murrath, and Valdres Sommersymfoni in 2019, where she studied with Carol Rodland.
+She served as principal violist of Temple University Music Prep’s Youth Chamber Orchestra 2017-22, and held a scholarship position in Settlement Music School’s Trowbridge Advanced Study String Quartet 2017-18 and 2020-22.
 Her past viola teachers include Kerri Ryan, Sheila Browne, Esme Allen-Creighton, and Kathleen Hastings.
-In February 2024, she was the winner of SFCM’s Low Strings Concerto Competition, and previously received awards in the Telegraph Players Chamber Competition, the Temple University Music Prep Concerto Competition, the Caprio Young Artists Competition, and the Grand Prize Virtuoso Bonn and Salzburg Competitions.
-She has performed chamber music alongside artists including Melissa White, the Telegraph String Quartet, and the Jasper String Quartet.
-She attended Bowdoin International Music Festival 2018-23.
-She served as principal violist of Temple University Music Prep’s Youth Chamber Orchestra 2017-22, and held a scholarship position in Settlement Music School’s Trowbridge Advanced Study String Quartet 2017-18 and 2020-22.

-A conductor, Zoe directed the inaugural Lower Brandywine Choral Festival, a weeklong community program dedicated to building fellowship through music, in August 2024.
-Zoe is also a published poet, and is writing a series of novels accompanied by original music.
-When not involved with the arts, she enjoys hiking, traveling, and reading.
+Yost is also a conductor and, in 2024, founded the Lower Brandywine Choral Festival (LBCF), a weeklong summer program dedicated to building fellowship through music.
+She is also a poet, novelist, and visual artist, and is writing a series of novels accompanied by original music and illustrations.